MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/02-migrate-sql-server-workloads-azure-vm.md

 This exercise will take approximately **30** minutes.

+> [!NOTE]
+> To complete this exercise, you need access to an Azure subscription to create Azure resources.
+If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?azure-portal=true) before you begin.
+>
+> If you choose to perform this exercise in this module, be aware that you might incur costs in your Azure Subscription.

 ## Before you start

-You'll need an Azure subscription and a SQL Server on Azure Virtual Machine resource.

-- To sign up for a free Azure subscription, visit [https://azure.microsoft.com/free](https://azure.microsoft.com/free).
+To run this exercise, ensure you have the following prerequisites in place before proceeding:

-- To review the steps to provision a SQL Server on Azure Virtual Machine, visit [Quickstart: Create SQL Server on a Windows virtual machine in the Azure portal](https://learn.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-vm-create-portal-quickstart).
+- Provision a SQL Server on Azure Virtual Machine, visit [Quickstart: Create SQL Server on a Windows virtual machine in the Azure portal](https://learn.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-vm-create-portal-quickstart).
+- SQL Server 2022 with the latest [**AdventureWorks**](https://learn.microsoft.com/sql/samples/adventureworks-install-configure) database.

 ## Install and launch the Azure migration extension for Azure Data Studio